csassasin/dp-practise/index.md

 3. Now the question arises how do we create K piles in the previous steps such that it gives minimum cost .
-To understand this , we must understand what does a pile represents . **A pile here is basically a constinuous segment in the array without any restriction on the length** .
+To understand this , we must understand what does a pile represents . **A pile here is basically a continuous segment in the array without any restriction on the length** .
 How does we arrive to the defination of pile ? .

- 4. Below is an attempt to explain defination of a pile .
+ 4. *Below is an attempt to explain defination of a pile.*

    ![Description of a pile](/images/Screenshot.png)